 Conclusion

 Gamification has become one of the rising trends for eLearning in the past few years, along with other elements like Mobile Learning and Microlearning.
-It promotes learning and motivates learners in terms of involvement and inspiration.
+Gamification promotes learning and motivates learners in terms of involvement and inspiration.
 To get ready for creating an eLearning course with Gamification involved, we bring you one of the most powerful eLearning authoring tools: ActivePresenter.
-We can easily create games for eLearning courses such as Millionaire Quiz Game, Crossword Game and Race To The Treasure thanks to a bunch of Interactive Objects, Events – Actions, Feedback Layers, Slide Masters, Question Pools, Random Slides, and Object States that ActivePresenter provides for.
+We can easily create games for eLearning courses such as Millionaire Quiz Game, Crossword Game, and Race To The Treasure thanks to a bunch of Interactive Objects, Events – Actions, Feedback Layers, Slide Masters, Question Pools, Random Slides, and Object States that ActivePresenter provides for.
 So, try out ActivePresenter and let us know if you could create any courses using it.